facebook pixel Skip to Main Content

 Dr. Caroline Faure has created the following course for the Albion Center:

 Dr. Caroline Faure, EdD; ATC is a Professor and Department Chair in the Department of Human Performance and Sport Studies at Idaho State University.
-Faure completed both her Masters degree (Athletic Administration) and Doctoral degree (Educational Leadership with cognates in Athletic Administration and Professional Technical Education) from Idaho State University.
-Prior to coming to Idaho State University in a faculty role in 2005, Faure worked as a high school teacher and athletic trainer.
+Dr. Faure completed both her Masters degree (Athletic Administration) and Doctoral degree (Educational Leadership with cognates in Athletic Administration and Professional Technical Education) from Idaho State University.
+Prior to coming to Idaho State University in a faculty role in 2005, Dr. Faure worked as a high school teacher and athletic trainer.
 As a professor, she has focused her research efforts on sport safety, especially as it relates to concussion management practices in school-sponsored sport programs.
 When asked about her hobbies, Dr. Faure sums it up with four words, "Swimmer.
 Triathlete.
 Dog Mom.".

 Celal Perihan